Bryant Creek shelter

 There are several guidebooks that describe these routes in detail.
 Please consult one before heading out and pick up a topographical map (Mt.
 Assiniboine, 8 J/14 1:50,000).

 First of all, everyone entering the park requires a National Park Pass.
-In addition, Wilderness Passes are required for any overnight backcountry visit.
+In addition, a backcountry permit is required for any overnight backcountry visit.
 There is also a specific fee for the use of the shelter.

-You can make a reservation up to 3 months in advance of your trip.
-Contact a Parks Canada visitor centre to book your trip.
 Reservations are recommended during the peak summer months as well as holidays and weekends during the winter.
-We strongly recommend that you contact a park visitor centre prior to departure for updates on trail conditions, closures and other pertinent information.
+We strongly recommend that you contact a Parks Canada visitor centre prior to departure for updates on trail conditions, closures and other pertinent information.

 The shelter holds 12 people.